Save My Exams Logo

 • If fraction numerator size 14px 3 size 14px n over denominator size 14px 4 end fraction is not an integer then the upper quartile is the value corresponding to the next integer up

-• You can also use your calculator to find the quartiles, make sure you know how to put your calculator into STAT mode, enter the data and find the values of and Q1, Q2 and Q3
+• You can also use your calculator to find the quartiles, make sure you know how to put your calculator into STAT mode, enter the data and find the values of and Q1, Q2 and Q

 What are the range and interquartile range?